 If you are not currently receiving this credit,and believe you are eligible, please go the Wisconsin Department of Revenue's website and complete the appropriate Lottery and Gaming Credit Application.

 The City does not have control over the total tax rate, but only the portion of the tax related to the budget established by the City Council for City operations.
 What things are covered by the City budget?
 Maintenance of City roads, police & fire protection services, snow removal, park maintenance, Council and Committee wages, City employee wages and benefits, trash and recycling services, and elections costs are some of the items on which your tax dollars are spent.
-In recent years, on average, these services have been paid by just 31.5% of your total taxes.
-That means for every $1.00 in property taxes collected, the City keeps about $0.32.
-The remaining $0.68 is sent to the other taxing jurisdictions.
+For example, in 2018 these services have been paid by just 37.91% of your total taxes.
+That means for every $1.00 in property taxes collected, the City keeps about $0.38.
+The remaining $0.62 is sent to the other taxing jurisdictions.

 The following chart shows the tax (mil) rates and percentage of the total bill for each taxing jurisdiction in recent years.

 |Green Lake County||6.33||23.5%||6.56||26.1%||0.00||0|

 Tax rates are per $1000 in assessed value, so to calculate your tax bill for a given year, take the "Net Tax" rate times your property's assessed value divided by $1000.
 For example, if your property's value is $125,000, then your 2019 tax bill would be $23.25 x 125 = $2,906.25 (not accounting for lottery and first dollar credits).

 Thinking of remodeling or building in the City of Markesan?
 Please go to our Building Inspection page for more information and links to permit applications.

 If you own a dog that is kept in the City of Markesan, it must be licensed annually by Mar.
 31st.
 Please go to the Dog Licensing page for more information.